Saarland Thermes: my opinion of this oriental spa in Germany

 As soon as night falls, the central pool of the Saarland Therme is illuminated by beautiful oriental lamps and an LED system, which really creates a special atmosphere.

 Saarland Thermes also has a roof terrace and a small park, which we did not test because we went there in winter, and offers treatments like massages.
+If you go in summer, take advantage of the park and rooftop terrace for the ultimate in relaxation!

-The thermal baths have only a sauna and a very small hammam, as most of these facilities are located… in the naturist zone.
-And that’s my main complaint.
-On the first and second floors, there are saunas, steam baths and hammams with dreamy decorations and titles.
+The first and second floors have saunas, steam baths and hammams, whose decoration and title make you dream.
 But you’re not allowed in if you want to stay in your bathing suit.
-I think this is a real shame, especially as many spas in Germany let you choose between nudity and swimwear.
+I think it’s a shame, especially since many spas in Germany allow you to choose between nudity and bathing suit.

 - 108 km from Strasbourg (about 1h15)